GrantBirki/actions-sandbox/README.md

 # actions-sandbox

-A sandbox repo for testing GitHub Actions
+A sandbox repo for testing GitHub Actions.